PAGE 1/2

 Chrysler M4A3(76)s.
 Evidence suggests that the 540 M4A3(76)s with VVSS

-less complex, original type mantlet cover was installed on the 76 mm
+mantlet cover was installed on the 76 mm pilot turret, and based on the

-pilot turret, as well as on Fisher M4A2(76)s made in March and April
+study of surviving examples, on Fisher M4A2(76)s made in March and April

 1945 (inset).
 The final version was almost universally retrofitted to

 76mm Shermans in the postwar years.
+Note that the smoke mortar cap and

 The above Signal Corps photo is much larger, but we have zoomed in to